asteriddle/kksWeirdTranslation/README.md

    Personality 11 | Motherly: Not started
    Personality 12 | Big sister: Not started
    Personality 13 | Gyaru: Not started
-   Personality 14 | Delinquent: Not started
-   Personality 15 | Wild: Not started
+   Personality 14 | Delinquent: Comm done, topic 75% done, H and ADV not done Personality 15 | Wild: Not started
    Personality 16 | Wannabe: Not started
    Personality 17 | Reluctant: Not started